section-engineering-education/engineering-education/articles/breaking-down-kubernetes-vs-docker-swarm/index.md

 ##### Docker Swarm

-The nodes in this platform involve a domain name system element that is used for distributing requests towards a service.
+The nodes in this platform involve a domain name system element used to distribute requests towards a service.
 These services either operate automated or as per the port specified by the user.

 ### Conclusion

-The two platforms have their strengths and weaknesses but still get the job done.
+The two platforms have their strengths and weaknesses but still, get the job done.
 They each offer clients excellent service, although one may be well suited for one situation to another.
 Both Kubernetes and Docker Swarm have commendable features that make them efficient, productive, and usable.
 Any user will relish having either of the two as part of the package in managing operations like deployment, cloud, and storage in the cluster.
 All in all, when it comes to selecting one, it is all up to you.